Henry Parkes: First Parliament

-In August he opposed J. B. Darvall at East Maitland and was defeated; but in the following year, was elected for Kiama.
-In January 1866 the premier, Charles Cowper, resigned in consequence of an amendment moved by Parkes having been carried.
-Strictly speaking the governor should have asked Parkes whether he could form a government, but Sir James Martin was sent for and Parkes was given the position of Colonial Secretary.
-This ministry remained in office for nearly three years, from January 1866 to October 1868.
-An important piece of legislation carried through was the Public Schools Act 1866, introduced by Parkes, which required teachers to have training and created a funding mechanism.
-A council of education was formed, and for the first four years after the passing of the act Parkes filled the office of president.
-As a result of the act, many new schools were established all over the colony.
+He was a strong supporter of free trade, immigration programmes and education reforms.
+He introduced laws that gave the Government the power to employ teachers and create public schools, abolished government funding to religious schools and improved prisons.

+Parkes left his wife and five, soon to become six, children in poverty, on a rented farm at Werrington.

+The Public Schools Act 1866, introduced by Parkes, required teachers to have training and created a funding mechanism.
 Parkes also initiated the introduction of nurses from England trained by Florence Nightingale.

 In 1867 to 1868 Alfred, Duke of Edinburgh (Queen Victoria's second oldest son) visited the Australian colonies.
 On 12 March 1868 the Duke was shot in the back by one Henry James O'Farrell.
 The would-be assassin was Irish, and at the time claimed he was a Fenian.
 The wound, while painful, was not fatal.
 Despite the Duke's requests for leniency, the colonial government allowed O'Farrell to be executed.
 O'Farrell had, in the meantime, admitted he was not really a member of the Fenians, but by the time of the execution other acts of violence connected with the Fenians (most notably the murder of D'Arcy McGee in Canada) spurred anti-Fenian and anti-Irish Catholic feelings.
 Parkes pushed anti-Fenianism hard.
 For a while his claims of a vast Fenian conspiracy in New South Wales gained some traction, but when nothing further occurred public opinion began to reverse and he was accused of being anti-Irish.
 As a result, his political position was weakened.

-He resigned from the Martin ministry in September 1868, and for the next three and a half years was out of office.
-In the first year of the Robertson government he moved a want-of-confidence motion which was defeated by four votes.
-Parkes continued to be one of the most conspicuous figures in the house, and at the 1869 election was returned at the head of the poll for East Sydney.